(1) The applicant and all adults who reside in the applicant's home must provide authorization for background checks pursuant to ARM 37.95.161.

 (b) limit the care they provide to a period of less than 24 consecutive hours;

-(c) may care for either a sibling group of any size or no more than two unrelated children;
+(c) may care for either a sibling group of any size or no more than four unrelated children;

-(d) attend orientation approved by the department that includes health and safety training;
+(d) complete orientation approved by the department that includes health and safety training;

-(e) hold current certification for infant, child and adult CPR, infant choking response, and standard first aid.
+(e) hold current certification for infant, child, and adult CPR, infant choking response, and pediatric first aid.
 CPR certification must be completed in a hands-on setting;

 (f) complete at least eight hours of approved annual training per year; and